hazaarlabs/hazaar-mvc/docs/src/docs/concepts/lifecycle.md

 ## Introduction

-The entry point for all requests in Hazaar MVC is the `index.php` file.
+The entry point for all requests in Hazaar is the `index.php` file.
 This file is responsible for instantiating, bootstrapping and executing the application.
 The request lifecycle is the process that a request goes through from the time it is received by the application to the time the response is sent back to the client.

 ## Lifecycle Scripts

-Hazaar MVC provides a number of lifecycle scripts that are executed at various points in the request lifecycle.
+Hazaar provides a number of lifecycle scripts that are executed at various points in the request lifecycle.
 These scripts are executed in the order they are listed below.

 1. `bootstrap.php` - This script is executed when the application is started and being bootstrapped.
 2. `request.php` - This script is executed after the request has been parsed but before the router is executed.